|1. Description - |

 |10.
 Lab Content - |

-- Use of basic video and sound equipment.
+- Use of basic sound and video techniques to produce short clips.

 |11.
 Honors Description - No longer used.
 Integrated into main description section.|

 |12.
 Types and/or Examples of Required Reading, Writing and Outside of Class Assignments - |